tabishfayyaz/notes-and-books/android-programming-big-nerd-ranch-2e.md

 **Resources** can store sounds.
 With sounds stored as resources, you can do all the usual resource things, like having a different sounds for different orientations, languages, versions of Android, and so on.
 However if you have lots of sounds dealing with them all one by one in the resources system would be cumbersome.
 It would be nice to just ship them all out in one big folders, but resources do not let you do this, nor do they allow you to give your resources anything other than a totally flat structure.
 This is exactly what the assets system is great for. **Assets** are like a little filesystem that ships with your packaged application.
 With assets, you can use whatever folder structure you want.
 Since they give you this kind of organizational ability, assets are commonly used for loading graphics and sound in applications that have a lot of those things, like games.

-Asset file paths will not work if you try to open them with a File; you must use them with an AssetManager.
+Asset file paths will not work if you try to open them with a File; you must use them with an **AssetManager**.

 Remember that earlier we said that Android has two systems, assets and resources?
 Well, the resources system has a nice big lookup system.
 But some big resources are too big to fit inside that system.
 So these big resources - images and raw sound files, usually - are actually stored in the assets system.
-Under the hood, Android opens these things itself using the AssetManager.openNonAsset methods, not all of which are publicly available.
+Under the hood, Android opens these things itself using the AssetManager.**openNonAsset** methods, not all of which are publicly available.

 Android has a variety of different audio streams, each of which has its own independent volume settings.
 This is why turning down the music does not also turn down your alarms.
-Check out the documentation for the AUDIO_* constants in AudioManager to see the other options.
+Check out the documentation for the AUDIO_* constants in **AudioManager** to see the other options.
 STREAM_MUSIC will put you on the same volume setting as music and games on the device.

-The main benefit of using a SoundPool over some other method of playing audio is that SoundPool is responsive: when you tell it to play a sound, it will play the sound immediately, with no lag.
+The main benefit of using a **SoundPool** over some other method of playing audio is that SoundPool is responsive: when you tell it to play a sound, it will play the sound immediately, with no lag.

-Parcelable, like Serializable, is an API for saving an object out to a stream of bytes.
-Objects are stashed in Java by putting them in a Bundle, or by marking them Serializable so that they can be serialized, or by implementing the Parcelable interface.
+**Parcelable**, like **Serializable**, is an API for saving an object out to a stream of bytes.
+Objects are stashed in Java by putting them in a **Bundle**, or by marking them **Serializable** so that they can be serialized, or by implementing the **Parcelable** interface.

-Fragments have a feature that you can use to keep its instances alive across configuration change: retainInstances The retained state is only entered into when two conditions are met: setRetainInstance(true) has been called on the fragments The hosting activity is being destroyed for a configuration change (typically rotation) A fragment is only in the retained state for an extremely brief interval - the time between being detached from the old activity & being reattached to the new activity that is immediately created.
+Fragments have a feature that you can use to keep its instances alive across configuration change: retainInstances The retained state is only entered into when two conditions are met:
+- setRetainInstance(true) has been called on the fragments
+- The hosting activity is being destroyed for a configuration change (typically rotation)

+A fragment is only in the retained state for an extremely brief interval - the time between being detached from the old activity & being reattached to the new activity that is immediately created.

 You may wonder why you would not retain every fragment?
-The first reasons is simply that retained fragments are more complicated than unretained fragments.
+- The first reasons is simply that retained fragments are more complicated than unretained fragments.
 When something goes wrong with them, it takes longer to get to the bottom of what went wrong.
-The other reasons is that fragments that handle rotation using saved instance state handle all lifecycle situations, but retained fragments only handle the case when an activity is destroyed for a configuration change.
+- The other reasons is that fragments that handle rotation using saved instance state handle all lifecycle situations, but retained fragments only handle the case when an activity is destroyed for a configuration change.
 If your activity is destroyed because the OS needs to reclaim memory, then all your retained fragments are destroyed, too, which may mean you lose some data.

-If your app does not have any problems with rotation, it is because the default behavior of onSaveInstanceState(..) is working.
-This is what onSaveInstanceState(...) was designed to do - save out and restore the UI state of your app.
+If your app does not have any problems with rotation, it is because the default behavior of **onSaveInstanceState(..)** is working.
+This is what **onSaveInstanceState(...)** was designed to do - save out and restore the UI state of your app.

-The major difference between overriding Fragment.onSaveInstanceState(...) and retaining the fragment is how long the preserved data lasts.
+The major difference between overriding **Fragment.onSaveInstanceState(...)** and retaining the fragment is how long the preserved data lasts.
 If it only needs to last long enough to survive configurations changes, then retaining the fragment is much less work.
 If an activity is destroyed to reclaim memory after the user has been away for a while, then any retained fragments are destroyed just like their unretained brethren.
-Therefore, if you have something in your activity or fragment that should last a long time, then you should tie it to the activity record’s lifetime by overriding onSaveInstanceState(Bundle) to save its state so that you can restore it later.
+Therefore, if you have something in your activity or fragment that should last a long time, then you should tie it to the activity record’s lifetime by overriding **onSaveInstanceState(Bundle)** to save its state so that you can restore it later.

-Styles allow you to define a set of attributes in one place & then apply them to as many widgets as you want.
+**Styles** allow you to define a set of attributes in one place & then apply them to as many widgets as you want.
 The downside of style is that you have to apply them to each & every widget, one at a time.
 In an app with lots of buttons that could be a huge task.
 That is where themes come in.
-In a theme you can say e.g. “I want all buttons to use this style.”
-Theme attributes can store a reference to concrete resources, such as colors, and they can also store a reference to styles.
+In a theme you can say e.g. “I want all buttons to use this style.” **Theme** attributes can store a reference to concrete resources, such as colors, and they can also store a reference to styles.

 The AppCompat library comes with three main themes:
-Theme.AppCompat - a dark theme
+- Theme.AppCompat - a dark theme
-Theme.AppCompat.Light - a light theme
+- Theme.AppCompat.Light - a light theme
-Theme.AppCompat.Light.DarkActionBar - a light theme with a dark toolbar
+- Theme.AppCompat.Light.DarkActionBar - a light theme with a dark toolbar

 To discover different style attributes you often have to Cmd-Click theme names and go up the inheritance & look up the style attributes to use.
 There is not much documentation for styling attributes.

 android:background=”?attr/colorAccent” - When referencing a concrete value in XML, such as a color, you use the @ notation.
-The ? notation says to use the resource that the colorAccent attribute on your theme points to.
+The ? notation says to use the resource that the **colorAccent** attribute on your theme points to.

 Android calls anything that is intended to be drawn to the screen a drawable, whether it is an abstract shape, a clever bit of code that subclasses the Drawable class, or a bitmap image.
 State list drawables, shape drawables and layer list drawables are few types.